From our Free Quilt Block Pattern Library

 Make 2 each with #2 and #3

 Sew on the drawn line.
 I prefer my open toe applique foot for this.
-It's easy to see that line, isn't it!
+It sure is easy to see that line, isn't it!

-Trim away the excess #1 fabric, leaving behind a quarter inch seam allowance.
+Trim away the excess #1 (light square) fabric from the #2s and #3s, leaving behind a quarter inch seam allowance.
 Eyeballing this cut and using a scissor is good enough.

 Press the units flat to set the seam and then with the #1 opened and towards the corner.